South India - Temples & Textiles Tour

 * Kochi boasts the first completely solar powered airport in world.

-We will start the day with a walking tour of the Old Fort Area of Kochi,
+We will start the day with a tuktuk tour of the Old Fort Area of Kochi,

 Inhale the spice market area- the streets are scented with ginger, basmati rice and tea.